Michael J. Woodard

 Michael Jordan Woodard (born October 6, 1997) is an American singer and voice actor.
-He made it to the top 5 on season 16 of American Idol before being eliminated.
-He is the voice of Arlo in the Netflix film Arlo the Alligator Boy and the follow-up series I ♥ Arlo, for which he has received award nominations.
+He made it to the top five on the sixteenth season of American Idol before being eliminated.
+He is the voice of Arlo in the film Arlo the Alligator Boy and the follow-up series I ♥ Arlo, for which he has received award nominations.

 Personal life

 Woodard is from South Philadelphia and was raised in East Falls by his mother and grandmother.
 His mother Wanda is visually impaired.
 He attended William M. Meredith School and was also homeschooled for some time.
 He sung in the church choir at Greater Saint Matthew Baptist Church.
 His first experience in music was singing "A Little Candle" at a Christmas pageant.
 When he was eight, he auditioned for a children's play at his local performing arts school.
 In 2016, he moved to Los Angeles after accepting a degree at the Musicians Institute.
 At the time of American Idol, he was working as a bowling alley attendant.